-The lowdown: Free EMR companies have different ways of earning revenue, including selling ads that appear in their system, selling anonymized patient data, charging patients for access to some applications (e.g., the patient portal), and/or enticing practices to purchase premium expansions.
+The lowdown: EHR companies that offer free systems have different ways of earning revenue, including selling ads that appear in their system, selling anonymized patient data, charging patients for access to some applications (e.g., the patient portal), and/or enticing practices to purchase premium expansions.

 The target customer: Solo, small, and midsize practices.

-Major pros: No upfront costs—need I say more?
+Major pros: No upfront costs—need we say more?

-Major cons: Free EMR software versions often exclude important features that are critical to a practice’s workflow.
-In addition, most of these systems cap the number of users and there can be integration limitations with features such as billing and patient portals.
+Major cons: Free EHR software versions often exclude important features that are critical to a practice’s workflow.
+In addition, most of these EMR software systems cap the number of users and there can be integration limitations with features such as billing and patient portals.